-- the UAE Commercial Code contains provisions that prefer secured creditors.
-If the trustee in bankruptcy terminates a lease (as a tenant) then the lessor has a privilege guaranteeing the rent due to him or her for the year prior to the pronouncement of the bankruptcy judgments and for the current year (article 715 of the Commercial Code); - the government has a privilege for taxes due to it but this only extends for taxes in the two years preceding the pronouncement of bankruptcy other taxes rank as ordinary debts (article 716 of the Commercial Code); - pursuant to Federal Labour Law (Federal Law No. 8 of 1980, as amended) employees have priority in respect of wages and benefits owed to them by their employer over all other indebtedness of the employer; and - the Civil Code contains certain provisions relating to priorities enjoyed by certain categories of persons.
+- the government has a privilege for taxes due to it, but this only extends for taxes in the two years preceding the pronouncement of bankruptcy - other taxes rank as ordinary debts; - pursuant to Federal Labour Law (Federal Law No. 8 of 1980, as amended) employees have priority in respect of wages and benefits owed to them by their employer over all other indebtedness of the employer; and - the Civil Code contains certain provisions relating to priorities enjoyed by certain categories of persons.